I Was a Lover, a Leader of Men

-"I Was a Lover, a Leader of Men" is a single released in November 1965, recorded by the Bee Gees, written by Barry Gibb.
-The song was backed with "And the Children Laughing".
-However, it was released in the Philippines in January 1966.
+"I Was a Lover, a Leader of Men" is a single released in November 1965 (in Australia, and in January 1966 in the Philippines), recorded by the Bee Gees, and written by Barry Gibb.
+In Australia, the B-side was "And the Children Laughing".
 It is also the first track of the Bee Gees' first album, The Bee Gees Sing and Play 14 Barry Gibb Songs.
-This song won Barry a song-writing award.
+This song won Barry a songwriting award.

 Chart performance

 The song reached number 85 in Australia.